Rutatu/Spatial_analytics_exam_project_2021/README.md

 ## Data

-The following datasets were used:
+The datasets used for this project were included in this repository, except for the European GEOSTAT dataset 2018, which exceeded the size limit.
+The data can be downloaded using the links below.

 Copernicus Urban Atlas 2018:
 https://land.copernicus.eu/local/urban-atlas/urban-atlas-2018?tab=metadata